SkelegonDK/ElevenTools/README.md

 Please see the [full license](LICENSE) for all terms and conditions.

-For commercial licensing inquiries, please contact [your contact information].
+For commercial licensing inquiries, please contact [@SkelegonDK](https://github.com/SkelegonDK) or open an issue in this repository.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+For detailed guidelines on contributing, including development setup, code style, and testing requirements, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Support